kaBeech/tensort/README.md

     Address <- Pointer to a Byte or Tensor in Memory

     TopBit <- Value of the Bit at the top of the stack in a Byte or Tensor

+    TensorStack <- A top-level Tensor along with all the Bits, Bytes, and Tensors it contains

     SubAlgorithm <- The sorting sub-algorithm used at various stages